yussufsh/deploy-ibm-cloud-private/docs/deploy-softlayer-ansible.md

 ## Deploy IBM Cloud Private beta on IBM Cloud (softlayer) with Ansible

+_Note: While this installation method should work, future development is deprecated in favor of the [terraform install](deploy-softlayer-terraform.md) method._

 ### Prepare your local machine:

 The first thing you need to do is to clone this repo down and set up to use softlayer cli and ansible: